Stewart J. Schwab

 Stewart J. Schwab is an American law professor and former dean of Cornell Law School from 2004 to 2014.

 Early and personal life

 Schwab was born in 1954 in Chapel Hill, North Carolina, where he grew up and met his wife, Norma, in grade school.
 The two married in 1975, the same year Schwab graduated from Swarthmore College.
-They have eight children and six grandchildren, and reside in Ithaca, New York.
+They have eight children and seven grandchildren, and reside in Ithaca, New York.

 He earned his J.D. degree in law and his Ph.D. in economics from the University of Michigan and served as law clerk to Justice Sandra Day O'Connor of the U.S. Supreme Court and Judge James Dickson Phillips Jr., of the United States Court of Appeals for the Fourth Circuit.

 Career

 Schwab is an expert in economic analysis of the law and employment law.
 He has been a member of the Cornell Law School faculty since 1983 and served as the Allan R. Tessler Dean of Cornell Law School from 2004 to 2014.
 Schwab is currently a Reporter for the American Law Institute’s Restatement of Employment Law and serves as a co-editor for the Journal of Empirical Legal Studies.
 His scholarship is frequently listed among the highest rated in terms of scholarly impact and in 2008 he was named one the nation’s 50 most powerful employment attorneys by the publication Human Resource Executive.

 In 2007, Schwab received the Ordre national du Mérite.